 I came across 2 ingredient banana cookies recently, though they’ve been popular on the internet for a few years.
 I tested out several variations before producing a version I really like, which I’m sharing with you now.

 The cookies are firm on the outside and soft inside.
 They taste of oats and bananas and are great for an on-the-go breakfast.
-For another flourless cookie, you might like my Flourless Peanut Butter Oatmeal Cookies.
-Or try my Healthy Oatmeal Breakfast Bars!
+For another flourless cookie, you might like my Flourless Peanut Butter Oatmeal Cookies, Healthy Oatmeal Breakfast Bars, and 2-Ingredient Banana Bread Cookies

 Recipe is now updated with video!
 You can also find all my recipe videos on my youtube channel.